Protecting and enhancing our water environment

 Dorset Wild Rivers is a similarly successful and enduring project working with Dorset Wildlife Trust, Dorset AONB and Farming and Wildlife Advisory Group to improve our river and wetlands in the county.
 Connecting with local communities, fisheries and farming groups to restore rivers, streams and ditches.
 In 2020-21, the project improved 5.7ha of wetland habitat, planted nearly 5,000 trees and engaged over 150 people.

 Connecting people to their local environment is key to drive change.
-Little Free Dorset has been instrumental in raising awareness of action and connections with beaches and water quality, such as the ‘Beach Starts Here’ and ‘Yellow Fish’ campaign.
+Litter Free Dorset has been instrumental in raising awareness of action and connections with beaches and water quality, such as the ‘Beach Starts Here’ and ‘Yellow Fish’ campaign.

 If we want to improve our water environment, we, as individuals and organisations, need to work in partnership to achieve the healthy and clean watercourses and beaches that we want to enjoy.
 This will involve difficult questions and challenges along the way but our experience demonstrates that we can achieve great things together, benefitting Dorset more widely than when working in isolation.